Motor vehicle collisions

 Write down what happened: You should write down an account of all relevant facts connected to the collision as soon as possible afterwards.
 Sign and date your account (including the time) when it is completed.

-Uninsured or unidentified cars: If you wish to claim compensation where you are involved in an accident with an uninsured or unidentified car, contact the Motor Insurer's Bureau of Ireland (MIBI).
-MIBI also deals with claims arising from foreign drivers in Ireland or Irish drivers abroad.
+Uninsured or unidentified cars: If you want to claim compensation where you are involved in an accident with an uninsured or unidentified car, contact the Motor Insurer's Bureau of Ireland (MIBI).
+MIBI also deals with claims from foreign drivers in Ireland or Irish drivers abroad.

-Further information: For more advice on what to do at the scene of an accident, see Rules of the Road (pdf).
+More information: For more advice on what to do at the scene of an accident, see the Rules of the Road (pdf).

 Serious road traffic collisions